 - Where your deadlines realistic?

-It’s equally important to celebrate success.
-If you’ve met (or even exceeded) your plans for last year then make absolutely sure your client knows about it.
+It's equally important to celebrate success.
+If you've met (or even exceeded) your plans then make absolutely sure your client knows about it.

 Create a one page slide or an email calling out your achievements.
 Remind them of the objective and the impact it's made and give credit where it's due (people love recognition).

-If you invest just a little time now with these five account management tips you will get a big head start on the year, understand what you need to achieve and make an impact.
+If you invest just a little time now with these five key account management tips you will get a big head start on your goals, understand what you need to achieve and make an impact.